 Vidisha: What’s your take on this Bhavani?

-Bhavani: When you want to get a backlink from a site, you want to check a few things like to niche they work on, authors they are working with, how frequently they update the website, and the organic traffic they are getting, etc. After considering these criteria, then only you should go for a backlink building.
+Bhavani: When you want to get a backlink from a site, you want to check a few things like the niche they work on, authors they are working with, how frequently they update the website, and the organic traffic they are getting, etc. After considering these criteria, only then should you go for a backlink building.
 If you randomly approach sites, it may seem like you are doing an aggressive user-generated spam activity.

-Dileep: I think this is the reason why we Stan Ventures we do drip feeds.
+Dileep: I think this is the reason why we at Stan Ventures do drip feed for fulfilling all our bulk guest post requests.
 We don’t do link building in a single day; rather, we will try to build links consistently over a week or month.
 Drip feed is scheduling your guest post content to be published on different days with a gap of at least a day or two for the posts to go live.
 This way, Google will not consider your link building activity as spam.